-- Inclusion of £0.5 million as a one off to pay an element of the pension fund deficit and reduce future deficit funding contributions. - Additional temporary resources for to deliver significant projects, climate change, service reviews, business/systems improvements, estate management, governance etc and for the Modern 25 work and scrutiny function. - £20,000 pot for year 2 for the Tidy Teignbridge initiative for 2023/24. - Extensions to the vehicle leasing contracts.
+- Inclusion of £1.0 million as a one off to pay an element of the pension fund deficit and reduce future deficit funding contributions. - Additional temporary resources to deliver significant projects, climate change, service reviews, business/systems improvements etc and for the Modern 25 work and scrutiny function. - Renewal of the vehicle leasing contracts. - The 2023/24 budget for staff salaries was based on an assumed 2% increase.
+At the time of developing the MTFP the latest offer of a flat sum payment of £1,925 per employee (based on a full time individual) has been approved and implemented.
+This equates to a net cost over the budgeted sum in the General Fund in excess of £750,000 for 2023/24 and over £850,000 for future years based on full employment.
+This additional cost has been added to the model.

-- The 2022/23 budget for staff salaries was based on an assumed 2% increase.
-At the time of developing the MTFP the latest offer of a flat sum payment of £1,925 per employee (based on a full time individual) has been agreed and implemented.
-This equates to a net cost over the budgeted sum in the General Fund of £982,000 for 2022/23 and over £1 million for future years.
-This additional cost has been added to the model. - Each of the 3 owners of Strata are requiring additional support to meet the various work demands and objectives requiring IT support and development.
+Each of the 3 owners of Strata are requiring additional support to meet the various work demands and objectives requiring IT support and development.
 This will lead to an increase in cost.
-The base budget will include the provisional sums known and be amended when the relevant approvals have been provided. - One off cost of living payment for 2023/24. - An emergency planning officer and digital transformation manager
+The base budget will include the provisional sums known and be amended when the relevant approvals have been provided.

-The Council's previous full set of budget papers Agenda for Full Council on Tuesday, 22nd February, 2022, 10.00 am - Teignbridge District Council' is a useful historical reference as it details significant information about the service provision currently provided; costs and income received for revenue (appendix 4 and appendix 5), staffing resources involved in each area (appendix 5) and the capital programme (appendix 7).
+The Council's previous full set of budget papers Agenda for Full Council on Tuesday, 21st February, 2023, 10.00 am - Teignbridge District Council is a useful historical reference as it details significant information about the service provision currently provided; costs and income received for revenue (appendix 4 and appendix 5), staffing resources involved in each area (appendix 5) and the capital programme (appendix 7).

-Government Funding General - The 2022/23 Local Government Finance Settlement was a one-year spending round only.
+Government Funding General - The 2023/24 Local Government Finance Settlement was a one-year spending round only with some information in relation to 2024/25.
 This put on hold again planned reforms; changes to both the local government funding formula and the re-basing and implementation of a new business rate retention scheme.